Calculate page height and width Skip to content

 Technical SEO audits for eCommerce would include increasing the website loading speed, indexing or deindexing the pages, deleting/merging/creating pages and fixing broken links.

 NB!
-If you change the structure of your site, add new pages, or remove old ones, make sure you remove or adapt any links that were pointing to pages you modified.
+If you change the structure of your site, add new pages, or remove old ones, make sure you remove or adapt any internal linking that for the pages you modified.

 Tap into our minds